-Foreword, from Wes Himes, Paul Varakas and Stefano Marmo
+Foreword from Paul Varakas, Emma Brown and Stefano Marmo

-At SEAP we will continue to remain vigilant to ensure that lobbying, in all its forms, remains a corruption free zone.
-We encourage all participants in public affairs to be part of your profession by joining a professional body such as SEAP, EPACA or EASE.
+At SEAP we will continue to remain vigilant to ensure that lobbying, in all its forms remains a corruption free zone.
+We encourage all participants in public affairs to support the industry by joining a professional body such as SEAP or EPACA.
 The environment for public affairs and its future fate rests on ensuring that stakeholders know that the profession is being managed at the highest standards.
 It is our mission at SEAP – make it yours.
-If you are a public affairs professional support your local professional association and join us today.

-The Society of European Affairs Professionals (SEAP), along with EPACA and EASE, serve as the professional bodies representing public affairs professionals from across a broad spectrum of actors, from trade associations, in-house corporates, NGO’s and consultancies.
-SEAP already counts with more than 20 years of history upholding strong standards of transparency and ethical behaviour for the industry, taking a leading role in promoting self-regulation initiatives (such as our Code of Conduct) and participating in public debates to ensure industry voices are heard in the development of regulations that might affect their activities.
+The Society of European Affairs Professionals (SEAP) serves as the professional body representing public affairs professionals from across a broad spectrum of actors, from trade associations, in-house corporates, NGO’s and consultancies.
+SEAP already counts with more than 25 years of history upholding strong standards of transparency and ethical behaviour for the industry, taking a leading role in promoting self-regulation initiatives (such as our Code of Conduct) and participating in public debates to ensure industry voices are heard in the development of regulations that might affect their activities.